CT Fathers’ Rights

 Does Adultery Affect Alimony in CT?

-- the age, health, station, occupation, amount and sources of income, earning capacity, vocational skills, education, employability, estate, and needs of each of the spouses
+- Age, health, station, occupation, amount and sources of income, earning capacity, vocational skills, education, employability, estate, and needs of each of the spouses

 Attorney for Fathers' Rights in Danbury